-12 I have written to you briefly by our faithful brother Silvanus, as I consider him, exhorting and testifying that this is the true grace of God in which you stand.
+This may be the same Silvanus who is mentioned in the opening verse of both Thessalonian epistles.
+If so, he was a man of some importance in the Church at that time.
+Evidently he was entrusted with the responsibility of delivering this letter; if he personally had to go to each consider him, exhorting and testifying that this is the true grace of God in which you stand.
 13 The jointly elect sister in 'Babylon' greets you; and so does Mark, my son.
 14 Greet one another with a kiss of love.